seantrott/seantrott.github.io/_posts/2022-1-17-requests-common.md

 The estimates from the DCT task are pretty aligned with the Gibbs (1981) result––namely, requests elicited in an experimental setting are extremely likely to be indirect (~**95-97%**).
 But the naturalistic requests are considerably less indirect (i.e., more direct) on average: between **47%-54%** were indirect, depending on the language variety.

 Note that it's a little harder with this data presentation to determine the rate of non-conventional indirect requests.
-If we define that as the rate of declarative utterances, then it's ....
+But if we define this as the rate of declarative utterances, then it's between 26%-32% for naturalistic utterances, and between 2.7%-13.5% for elicited utterances.

 ## [Trott & Rossano (2020)](https://www.tandfonline.com/doi/full/10.1080/0163853X.2020.1719796?casa_token=KQSRA6gxK-0AAAAA%3A1QBaVFoB8gw7SoQAiw3RwZKRX9YcjPMdwXSTc3qBuRP61r1HkVj-Za-u1C4lClfDZHmCtn45_Xer)